lordteekay/alx-system_engineering-devops/0x00-shell_basics/README.md

-This particular command is used to print the path working directory of a file
+0-current_working_directory print the path working directory of a file 1-listit displays the list of my current directory